What to Know Before Hiring a Realtor

 Lastly, make sure the agent isn't charging you junk fees or cancelation fees.
 Many times unscrupalous agents will call these administrative fees, compliance fees, and transaction fees.
 These are just made up fees the agent tacks on to make a little extra money.

-If you are considering selling your home I would love a chance to interview with you and show you what I can do!
+If you are considering selling your home in Mammoth Creek, I would love a chance to interview with you and show you what I can do!
 All you need to do to set this up is use the contact form below.